NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Detective.md

 Choose two attribute boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Society skill and the Underworld Lore skill.
-You gain the [[Feats/Streetwise|Streetwise]] skill feat.
+You gain the [[Streetwise|Streetwise]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*